joba01/silent-streets/README.md

 This project is about creating a map of a region with different layers of information.
 How the features are weighted is subjective and can be adjusted to the needs of the user in the provided jupyter notebooks.

+Here is theblazesz version with regional data of Austria.
 The map and all feature layers can be explored in the created HTML file.

 ## Use of Map